weronikaduda/cloudx-java-azure-dev/content/modules/module-07-databases/task.md

 <div style="border: 1px solid #ccc; background-color: #eee;">
   <ul>
     <li>When presenting the results of the practical tasks, please <a href="../common/presenting-results/presenting-results.md">follow these guidelines</a>.</li>
-    <li><strong>When you have completed the task, attach the file(s) to the "Result" field.
+    <li><strong>When you have completed the task, attach the file(s) to the "Answer" field.
 Files should include a PDF/DOCX file with screenshots (optionally, you can also add a GIF/MP4 file).
 Please add a link to the updated Pet Store solution in a public Git repository to your PDF/DOCX file.
-Update the status to "Done."</strong></li>
+Click "Submit."</strong></li>
     <li>Delete unnecessary resources.</li>
   </ul>
 </div>